-Late in 2016, MISO launched the Footprint Diversity Study, to examine the 1,000 MW limit.
-Of the 35 transmission projects that were studied to solve the congestion, none passed the benefit-to-cost ratio of 1.25 used within the Market Congestion Planning study process to assess which projects might be cost-effective.
-While there are significant potential savings in settlement costs, the minimal amount of physical congestion on the interface between MISO North/Central and MISO South within MISO's models did not provide enough economic benefit to justify a project.
-MISO is generally planning to assess potential new projects for the North-South interface as part of its LRTP study in 2024 or 2025.
+Originally, while there are significant potential savings in settlement costs, the minimal amount of physical congestion on the interface between MISO North/Central and MISO South within MISO's models did not provide enough economic benefit to justify a project.
+However, MISO is generally planning to assess potential new projects for the North-South interface as part of its Tranche 4 LRTP study in 2025 or 2026.